Mystics’ Elena Delle Donne expected to return Sunday after nearly two-year hiatus

 Delle Donne worked with the starting unit at practice Saturday and is expected to start Sunday against the Seattle Storm at Entertainment and Sports Arena, barring any last-minute setbacks.

-“To physically have her on the court, jeez, oh man,” guard Shatori Walker-Kimbrough said.
+“To physically have her on the court, jeez, oh, man,” guard Shatori Walker-Kimbrough said.
 “You kind of forget how easy it is.
 She just makes things so easy.
 And then her voice and her confidence that she has and instills in her teammates.
 She just makes everyone better, honestly.

 “I’m so happy to have her back.
 So happy.
 I’ll probably tell her, ‘Welcome back,’ for the next two weeks.”